kallebelins/mvp24hours-netcore/docs/en-us/database/use-service.md

 }
 ```

-## Basic Services
+## Base Services
-You can reference the following services as a basis for specialization (Mvp24Hours.Application.Logic):
+You will be able to reference the following services as a basis for expertise (Mvp24Hours.Application.Logic):
 * RepositoryService: query and commands;
 * RepositoryPagingService: query, paged query and commands.